tanmayc25/SMAI-Project---DCNN/README.md

 ### Running the code

-You can run the code using following command.
+You can run the code using following command inside final project.

 ```sh
 sudo python main_final.py